termux/x11-packages/README.md

 There are located build scripts and patches for Termux X11 packages.

-**Important:** for now, some packages like tigervnc are unavailable in API-24 repository.
+**Important:** only AArch64 package set is complete for Android 7 (api24) X11 repository.
+Users of other architectures (e.g. ARM) may see that a lot of packages not available.

 Programs that use [X11 Windowing System] cannot be used standalone like normal command line utilities.
 Termux does not provide native way for video output and